pvdabeel/myscreen/README.md

-# MyScreen - OS X Menubar plugin
+# MyScreen - MacOS Menubar plugin

 Displays the running screen sessions in the Mac OS X menubar.
 Allows you to connect to these screen sessions.